-LG V30 was introduced in September of 2017 and in the past, LG V series smartphone were limited to the US, Canada, Australia and parts of Asia.
-This year they are being made available to more countries like UK, Germany, and Spain.
+LG V30 was introduced in September of 2017 and in the past, LG V series smartphone was limited to the US, Canada, Australia and parts of Asia.
+This year they are being made available to more countries like the UK, Germany, and Spain.
 See Amazon Pricing in your area.

 Build and Design